 Neurogenesis is the key to keeping our calming brain area intact...and anxiety!

 This may be a case of too much insult, the other side of the equation.

 Why does flu infection during the second-trimester increase risk for schizophrenia and bipolar by 3-5 times?

-What about early trauma during key periods of time?
+What about early trauma during key periods of development?

-These factors all point to immune system hyperactivation that prunes back the prefrontal cortex to strongly.
+These factors all point to immune system hyperactivation that prunes back the prefrontal cortex too strongly.